GooborgStudios/lightpad/README.md

 Software Designed, Developed, and Published by [Gooborg Studios](http://www.gooborg.com) (Vinyl Darkscratch, Light Apacha), © 2018 under a GNU General Public License.
 Additional support from [LaunchpadFun](http://www.launchpadfun.com/en/).

-# This software is almost ready for use.
-Please check back later!
+# This software is in beta stages.
+Please report any bugs you encounter!

 ## Dependencies
 - A C++11 compiler